Betterment Checking review

 - No minimum balance.
 Don’t worry about keeping a set amount of money in your account at all times.

 - Comes with a Betterment Cash Reserve account.
-When you open a checking account, Betterment automatically opens a savings account for you.
+When you open a checking account, Betterment automatically opens a Cash Reserve savings account for you.
 You can close the savings account at any time.

 What should I look out for?

-The Betterment Everyday Checking account misses the mark on some key banking features:
+The Betterment Checking account misses the mark on some key banking features:

 - No joint accounts.
-Betterment doesn’t offer joint accounts on any of its banking products.
+Betterment doesn’t currently offer joint accounts, but it is planning to add them.

 - No checks.
 Betterment doesn’t offer physical checks or checkbooks.